Safeguarding Senior Health: The Necessity of Regular Medical Screenings

-Regular health screening for older adults can:
+Preventive health screenings for older adults can:

 • Identify risk factors for chronic conditions like diabetes, heart disease, and cancer.